 What should a brand look for in a social media marketer?
 Here are some dos and don’ts on how to select the right social media influencer for your brand.

-Does the micro-influencer’s audience share the same demographic and behavioral profile as your target audience?
+Does the micro-influencer’s audience share the same demographic and behavioural profile as your target audience?

-To check this, scan through the influencers’ previous posts and review if the content resonates with your audience.
+To ascertain this, scan through the influencers’ previous posts and review if the content resonates with your audience.
 Ensure that the micro influencer uses the same social media platform as your brand.

 If your brand is big on Instagram and Facebook, but the micro influencer has little engagement and followers on Instagram, this could be a red flag.

-Explore the micro-influencers feed and check if both of you share similar values
+Explore the micro-influencers feed and ascertain if both of you share similar values

 Cross-check the language, tone, and social profile’s reputation over the past few months.